Dutch Quilting and Spring Highlights Tour

 There are more flights of floral fancy in the sculpture garden, while the exhibition pavilions showcase particular species.
 Tulip lovers should head for the William Alexander Pavilion, for example, while orchid aficionados are in for a treat at the Beatrix Pavilion.
 And if the site of all these flowers makes you want to try your own hand at floral design, you can pick up tips at the daily demonstrations in the Orange Nassau Pavilion.

 The canal-ringed city of Delft has a rich history; synonymous with the Dutch Master Johannes Vermeer and the iconic blue and white pottery that bares the city’s name, it is also the burial place of William of Orange.
 Our tour gives you ample free time to explore the medieval streets and cultural highlights.

 History and Culture

-Oude Kerk and Nieuwe Kerk –The old and new churches dominate the inner city.
-Oude Kerk, with its leaning tower and famous stained glass windows, is home to Vermeer’s grave while Nieuwe Kerk William of Orange’s burial place.
+Oude Kerk and Nieuwe Kerk – the magnificent old and new churches dominate the inner city.
+Visit Vermeer's grave at Oude Kerk, with its leaning tower and famous stained glass windows, and see where William of Orange was laid to rest at Nieuwe Kerk.

 Shopping and eating